nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Format: `delete n/NAME`

-Will find the recipe of the entered name and delete it from YMFC, name must be exact
+Will find the recipe of the entered name and delete it from YMFC's cookbook, and the name must be exact
 * This action is not reversible

 Example of usage: